Congenital spondylolisthesis — symptoms and treatment options

-The reason a birth defect can cause this condition is that if a bone in the spine, particularly a joint, develops abnormally it can make the vertebrae much more likely to slip out of place.
-Congenital spondylolisthesis is the most common cause of back pain for teenagers, often happening during growth spurts.
+The reason a birth defect can cause this condition is that if a spinal joint develops abnormally, it can make a vertebra much more likely to slip out of place.
+Congenital spondylolisthesis is a common cause of back pain for teenagers, often happening in relation to rapid periods of growth.

 Pain relief for congenital spondylolisthesis

-Spondylolisthesis treatment is often conservative, including rest, stretching and exercise, pain medication, or a back brace.
-Always work with your doctor to develop a course of treatment that is best for your individual situation.
+Spondylolisthesis treatment is often conservative and can include rest, stretching and exercise, pain medication, or a back brace.
+Always work with your doctor to develop a course of treatment that is best for your situation and lifestyle.
 These methods are effective for many patients looking for a return to regular quality of life.
 Surgery is generally only required for high-grade slippage or when a period of conservative treatment, usually lasting weeks or months, has not brought sufficient relief.

 If you are considering surgery, you should be aware of all your options so you have the best chance of finding lasting pain relief.
-Advanced technology has made it possible for minimally invasive spine surgery to be performed in an outpatient environment.
+Advances in medical technology have made it possible for minimally invasive spine surgery to be performed in an outpatient environment.
 These minimally invasive techniques offer a shorter recovery time^ compared to traditional open back surgery.
-Laser Spine Institute can treat the symptoms of congenital spondylolisthesis, and potentially provide increased stability, using both minimally invasive decompression and stabilization procedures that can relieve your pain.
-For more information, or for a review of your MRI report or CT scan, contact us today.
+Laser Spine Institute can treat the symptoms of congenital spondylolisthesis, and potentially provide increased stability, using both minimally invasive decompression and stabilization procedures.
+For more information contact us today.

 Our dedicated team is happy to provide a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.